goatandsheep/McMaster_Notes/SFWR_ENG_4DB3.md

 >
 > * system that allows you to store, access, and organize a database
 > * complicated to set up, so mainly used for large data sets

->
-> **Data independence:**
+**Data independence:**
->
-> The way the data is stored does not affect the data stored in a system.
+: The way the data is stored does not affect the data stored in a system.
 Immunity from changes in the organization of the data is called **logical independence**.
 Immunity from changes in the storage structure is called **physical independence**.

+**Partial Dependence**
+:

+**Transitive Dependence**
+:

 ####Concurrent Execution

-> * multiple people accessing your database simultaneously
+* multiple people accessing your database simultaneously
-> * multiple processes using the same database simultaneously
+* multiple processes using the same database simultaneously
-> * an advantage of using a [DBMS](#DBMS)
+* an advantage of using a [DBMS](#DBMS)

 ####Attribute

-: A characteristic defined in the database
+> A characteristic defined in the database
+>
 > e.g. student number, student name, etc.

 ####Schema

-: The description of the types of data you'll be saving
+> The description of the types of data you'll be saving

-> * i.e. the columns in the data tables
+* i.e. the columns in the data tables
-> * i.e. all the [attributes](#Attribute)
+* i.e. all the [attributes](#Attribute)

 ####Relational Database